Pctoolsbox/activate-windows-powershell-command-line/README.md

 ### PowerShell (Windows 8 / Windows 10 / Windows 11 / all office versions) ❤️
 ## How to use Powershell to Activate Windows or Office lifetime?
 1. Open PowerShell (Not CMD).
-To do that, right-click on the Windows start menu and select windows powershell (Admin) or Terminal.
+To do that, right-click on the Windows start menu and select "Windows Powershell (Admin)".
 2. Copy and paste the code below and press enter
 ```
 irm activate-windows.pctoolsbox.com | iex